Joseph O’Neill

 • Travis Elborough, ‘All Over America’, interview with Joseph O’Neill, in Netherland (London: Harper 2009) [Sect.: “P.S.: Ideas Interviews & Features”, pp.1-9].

 • Zadie Smith.
-‘Two Paths for the Novel’, review of of Netherland by Joseph O'Neill, and Remainder by Tom McCarthy, in New York Review of Books (20 Nov.
-2008), 89-94.
+‘Two Paths for the Novel’, review of of Netherland by Joseph O’Neill, and Remainder by Tom McCarthy, in New York Review of Books (20 Nov.
+2008), pp.89-94.

-[ Note: There is an Irish Times interview-article c.2011 indcating that the Chelsea Hotel, was his actual home with his family in New York. ]
+[ Note: There is an Irish Times interview-article c.2011 indicating that his family home was the Chelsea Hotel, New York. ]

 [ top ]